Rich1000/lookr/README.md

 A quick way to get data out of Looker without row limits.

+Returns a data frame (well actually it's a [tibble](https://cran.r-project.org/web/packages/tibble/vignettes/tibble.html)) with all data from specified Look.

 ## set up

 You will first need to create a file ~/.Renviron with the following variables: